 Alleys provide access and service routes for the lots they abut, while the streets provide circulation through the neighborhood.
 Utilizing alleys minimizes the number of curb cuts needed to serve abutting uses, thus minimizing conflicts with pedestrian and vehicular traffic on the streets.
-New: Gravel alleys should be paved per City standards as new infill development occurs to accommodate increased vehicle access and reduce dust.
+Gravel alleys should be paved per City standards as new infill development occurs to accommodate increased vehicle access and reduce dust.

-New (borrowed from Norkirk Plan): Policy M-18: Minimize cut-through traffic and speeding on neighborhood streets using neighborhood traffic control devices where appropriate.
+New: Policy M-18: Minimize cut-through traffic and speeding on neighborhood streets using neighborhood traffic control devices where appropriate.